L78k3/grimmora-pages/content/Campaigns/Campaign 1/Characters/GageGreengather/Gage.md

 - **Charisma:** **+1** (`dice: 1d20+1`)

 ## Skills
+_When making a skill check, roll `1d20` and add the corresponding modifier.
+The full dice roll is also provided._

 - **Acrobatics (Dex):** **+4** (`dice: 1d20+4`)
 - **Animal Handling (Wis):** **+2** (`dice: 1d20+2`)